 Hello everyone!
-In the ever changing COVID-Mortgage world we live in now, there is an important guideline update for Fannie Mae and Freddie Mac that becomes effective with ALL loan applications starting June 11th, 2020.
-End date is TBD.
+In the ever-changing COVID-Mortgage world we live in now, there is an important guideline update for Fannie Mae and Freddie Mac that becomes effective with ALL loan applications starting June 11th, 2020.
+The end date is TBD.

 If you are self-employed or if you are a Realtor that is working with a self-employed borrower, you are going to want to PAY ATTENTION to this announcement.

 Your mortgage lender must determine that the income from self-employment is stable and has a reasonable expectation of continuance.
 With COVID, many businesses were either closed (temporarily) or greatly impacted financially.
 FNMA and FHHLC have come out with guidance on how all lenders must treat self-employment income.
 It isn’t pretty.

 Due to the pandemic’s continuing impact on businesses throughout the country, lenders are now required to obtain the following additional documentation to support the decision that the self-employment income meets requirements: